4.1.29. Pdem: DEM modelsΒΆ

 : Normalisation, i.e. total integrated emission measure

-: Lower temperature in keV.tn
+: Lower temperature tn

-: Upper temperature in keV.npol
+: Upper temperature npol

-: Number of temperature grid points ; minimum value
+: Number of temperature grid points y1

-: Relative contribution at .y2
+: Relative contribution y2

-: Relative contribution at y8
+: Relative contribution y8

-neglected if .The following parameters are the same as for the cie-model:
+: Relative contribution The following parameters are the same as for the cie-model:

 hden

-: Hydrogen density in .it
+: Hydrogen density in it

 : Ion temperature in keV.vrms